Redefining music notation.

 Serious studio integration.

 While Notion exceeds all other notation software with its mix capabilities, you can take compositions to the next level by connecting Notion to a leading DAW through superior realtime audio/MIDI streaming over ReWire.
-Or create a music production powerhouse by pairing Notion 6 with Studio One 3 (or newer), where you can now send audio, note, track, VST and score data directly between the applications.
+Or create a music production powerhouse by pairing Notion 6 with Studio One 3 (or higher), where you can now send audio, note, track, VST and score data directly between the applications.
 The workflow between Notion 6 and Studio One is unprecedented, as both applications can run side by side on the same computer or on any computers on the same network.

 For a potent, yet easy-to-use combination, take advantage of Notion 6’s tight integration with Studio One.
 Compose in Studio One and send note data to Notion for editing and printing parts.
 Enjoy Notion’s superior playback sounds, notation capabilities, and video scoring features in combination with Studio One’s in-depth editing, processing, and (with Studio One Professional) integrated Melodyne, mastering, and digital release features.
 Export the audio or note data for each track and import it into a copy of Notion 6 running anywhere on the network.